spacemeshos/testnet-guide/wallet.md

 ![](images/v1.0/wallet_details.png ':size=310x496')

 Your wallet is configured with one main account called `Main Account`.

 Think of this account as your crypto bank account.
-You use this account to hold Spacemesh Coins and to send and receive Spacemesh Coins.
+You use this account to hold Spacemesh Coins and to send and receive Smesh Coins.

 Your account is identified by a unique `public address`.
 It is displayed under the account name in a short form that looks like this: `0xebee....ee0443`.

 Your full account address is a long number, such as `0xebee4e63a6b0f829f3ad06fb6c4aa80a6860774bc25e9c1b1b2c69b8b4ee0443`.

-Your account balance is displayed at the bottom left side of the screen. `SMC` is the symbol for 'Spacemesh Coins'.
+Your account balance is displayed at the bottom left side of the screen. `SMC` is the symbol for `Smesh Coins.`

-You can copy your account public address to your computer's clipboard by clicking on the copy icon on the right side of the displayed  account number.
+You can copy your account's public address to your computer's clipboard by clicking on the copy icon on the right side of the displayed  account number.

 This is useful if you want to receive SMC from another account holder.
-In this case you just need to send the copied full account address to that person via any digital means such as a text message.
+In this case, you just need to send the copied full account address to that person via any digital means, such as a text message or email.

-## Viewing transactions and coin awards
+## Viewing Transactions and Coin Awards

 Click the `ALL TRANSACTIONS` button to access your wallet transactions log screen.